 Ancient Seafarers & the Birth of Greek Mythology and Christian Mythology

-Written or recited some 2700 years ago, The Iliad--an epic saga during the Bronze Age about glory-thirsty Achaean plunderers who raped and razed Troy, the rich seaport in Asia Minor--had been kept alive through orality until the Greeks developed their writing system and later survived in manuscript forms.
+Written or recited some 2700 years ago, The Iliad--an epic saga during the Bronze Age that vaunts glory-thirsty Achaean plunderers who raped and razed Troy, then a rich seaport in Asia Minor--had been kept alive through orality until the Greeks developed their writing system and later survived in manuscript forms.

-Homer presumably gave voice to the epic heroic narrative of The Iliad and The Odyssey during the advent of Classical Antiquity.
-The flourish of the Hellenistic civilization reaching from Central Asia to the western end of the Mediterranean sea quickly waned when Alexander the Great died young.
-The Roman Empire (27 BC-AD 395) dominated the power vacuum left by his death and later the Byzantine Empire (AD 395-1453) kept the ember of the Hellenistic arts and literature alive.
+Homer presumably gave voice to the heroic epic of The Iliad and The Odyssey during the advent of Classical Antiquity.
+The flourish of the Hellenistic civilization reaching from Central Asia to the western end of the Mediterranean sea, yet, quickly waned when Alexander the Great died young.
+The Roman Empire (27 BC-AD 395) dominated the power vacuum left by the young conqueror king's death and later the Byzantine Empire (AD 395-1453) kept the embers of the Hellenistic arts and literature alive.

 In 1453, the Ottomans' conquest of Constantinople (the capital of the Byzantine Empire, formerly called Alexandria, and now called Istanbul) ended Christian Europe's control over Asia Minor.
 Following the fall of the Byzantine Empire, refugees--including scholars--from Constantinople settled in various Italians city-states.
 They also brought with them knowledge of the Ancient classics and precious manuscripts, including the first extant copy of The Iliad.